 - seam-free design near the nipple

-Sports bras and sleep bras are both comfortable options for pregnancy.
-Many women prefer to buy nursing bras as they approach their delivery date.
+Sports bras and sleep bras are comfortable options for pregnancy.
+Many people prefer to buy nursing bras as they approach their delivery date.
 Nursing bras are also suitable for use during pregnancy and while sleeping.

-It is a good idea to get a professional fitting for a bra during pregnancy because a woman’s bra size can change several times as her breasts and chest expand.
+It is a good idea to get a professional fitting for a bra during pregnancy because a person’s bra size can change several times as their breasts and chest expand.

-After women give birth, their breasts will maintain their larger size due to milk production.
+After birth, a person’s breasts will maintain their larger size due to milk production.

 Once they stop breastfeeding, their breasts and nipples often return to their normal size, shape, and color.

-For some women, this occurs quickly.
+For some people, this occurs quickly.
 For others, it can take time.
-However, some women may find that their breasts never regain their prepregnancy appearance.
+However, some people may find their breasts never regain their prepregnancy appearance.

 Sometimes, breasts may appear droopier after pregnancy.
-This change is more likely in women who smoked or who have:
+This change is more likely in people who smoke or who have:

 - a high body mass index

-Anyone who has concerns about breast changes during or after pregnancy should see their doctor.
+Anyone who has concerns about breast changes during or after pregnancy should speak with a doctor.

 It is essential to seek medical attention if breast lumps develop or if the nipples produce an unusual discharge that does not resemble colostrum.
 These symptoms are likely to be harmless, but it is a good idea to have a doctor check them.

-Most women experience some breast changes during pregnancy due to rising hormones and increased blood volume.
+Most pregnant people experience breast changes due to rising hormones and increased blood volume.

 However, not everyone experiences these changes.
-A lack of breast changes does not signify anything about the health of the pregnancy or a woman’s ability to produce milk or breastfeed the baby.
+A lack of breast changes does not signify anything about the health of the pregnancy or a person’s ability to produce milk or breastfeed the baby.

 Pregnancy-related breast changes can be uncomfortable.
-To manage symptoms, women can invest in a supportive bra, apply lotions to itchy skin, and wear pads for leakage.
-Most changes will reverse after the delivery of the baby or the discontinuation of breastfeeding.
+To manage symptoms, people can invest in a supportive bra, apply lotions to itchy skin, and wear pads for leakage.
+Most changes will reverse after the delivery of the baby or discontinuation of breastfeeding.